[4 Steps] Django Social Login with Facebook

 3. Adding Templates and Static Files

-• Create a new folder “templates” into your app (prime).
+• Create a new folder “templates” in your app (prime).
 All the required templates and HTML files will be saved in this folder.

 $ cd prime/